SOS for Sciatica Pain: How to Soothe Your Strain Today!

 In the seated glute stretch, you sit with your legs crossed.

-2. Spinal Freedom: For this one, sit down with your legs straight out in front.
-Bend your right knee and place your foot on the outside of your left leg.
-Place your right hand on the floor behind you and twist your body gently to the right, bringing your left elbow across your right knee.
-Hold the stretch for 20 to 30 seconds before switching to the other side.
-This stretch helps create space in your spine and eases pressure on the sciatic nerve.
+2. Spinal Freedom: For this one, sit down with your legs stretched out.
+Bend your right knee and put your foot on your left leg.
+Place your right hand on the floor behind you and twist your body to the right, bringing your left elbow across your right knee.
+Remain in that position for 20 to 30 seconds, then switch to the other side.
+This stretch will stretch your spine and reduce the pressure on the sciatic nerve.

 Woman performing a seated spinal stretch by turning to her side to relieve pressure on the sciatic nerve.